mhyee/mhyee.com/content/blog/fydp4.md

 highlighted some of its implementation details, and discussed some of the open issues our group will be addressing in the future.

-In the next part, I will be discussing our other multi-threaded approach, the _partitioned guided improvement algorithm_.
+In the [next part][fydp5], I will be discussing our other multi-threaded approach, the _partitioned guided improvement algorithm_.
 It lets us eliminate all the duplicate work we had with OGIA, but the price is a far more complicated algorithm.

 _I would like to thank Chris Kleynhans, Zameer Manji, and Arjun Sondhi for proofreading this post._

+[fydp5]: /blog/fydp5.html

 Notes
 -----